OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

     | None -> failwith ()
     | Some (_, r) -> r in

-Smart contracts are public objects on the Tezos blockchain so anyone can decide to call them.
+Smart contracts are public objects on the Dune blockchain so anyone can decide to call them.
 This means that permissions must be handled by the logic of the smart contract itself.
 In particular, we don't want ``finish`` to be callable by anyone, otherwise it would mean that